runyanjake/olomana/minecraft/README.md

 All server configuration done with env vars.
 Data stored on disk rather than docker volume so things like the config can be edited via just ssh.

-Minecraft emits metrics for prometheus to collect via `https://github.com/sladkoff/minecraft-prometheus-exporter`.
-Clone the repo & build the project into a jar and copy it into the `/plugins` directory for minecraft.
-Take special care to overwrite the plugin's default "hostname" to `0.0.0.0` to allow all traffic in the config file.
-Otherwise the minecraft target will show up as DOWN in Prometheus.
-This allows the plugin to listen to traffic from outside the container (namely the prometheus instance).
+Minecraft emits metrics for Prometheus to collect for Grafana.
+We are exporting metrics via the docker container described in `https://github.com/Joshi425/minecraft-exporter`.
+Change the default port via env variable to make sure there aren't port conflicts.

-Monitoring commands to get logs from the container are documented in the github repo.
+Monitoring commands to get logs from the minecraft container are documented in the github repo.

 example: `docker exec minecraft_2023 mc_log`